jalola/improved-wgan-pytorch/README.md

 # Testing
 During the implementation of this model, we built a test module to compare the result between original model (Tensorflow) and our model (Pytorch) for every layer we implemented.
 It is available at [compare-tensorflow-pytorch](https://github.com/jalola/compare-tensorflow-pytorch)

+# TensorboardX
+Results such as costs, generated images (every 200 iters) for tensorboard will be written to `./runs` folder.

+To display the results to tensorboard, run: `tensorboard --logdir runs`

 # Acknowledgements

 * [igul222/improved_wgan_training](https://github.com/igul222/improved_wgan_training)